wso2/docs-is/en/docs/setup/working-with-product-observability.md

 Following are a few advance scenarios that are related to product observability in WSO2 IS.

-#### denylisting the threads
+#### Denylisting the threads

-Certain threads continuously print unnecessary logs. denylisting prevents the unwanted threads from printing logs thereby improving the readability of the logs.
+Certain threads continuously print unnecessary logs.
+Denylisting prevents the unwanted threads from printing logs thereby improving the readability of the logs.